 Now, the leaping fountains are a bit different from the water play areas, and they are pretty cool.
 These fountains can be found outside of the Imagination Pavilion.
 They are made of water pads in multiple different planters.
 Spurts of water “leap” from water pad to water pad.

-Kids have a bast flowing the water spouts around and waiting for the stream to jump out.
+Kids have a bast following the water spouts around and waiting for the stream to jump out.
 While you certainly won’t get soaked at these fountains you can get a good splash as it jumps from one planter to another.

 World Showcase Attractions